m4rcelnoel/ring-off/README.md

 ### Cameras do not appear in the dashboard

-1. **Make sure you have logged in** — see the section above. ring-mqtt cannot connect to Ring without a token.
+1. **Make sure you have authenticated ring-mqtt** — open `http://<host>:55123` and log in with your Ring credentials.
+See the section above for details.
 2. **Check ring-mqtt is connected to the MQTT broker** — see the section above.
 3. **Check ring-mqtt is authenticated with Ring:**
    ```bash